 Are People With BPD ‘Bad People’ ?

-Borderline Personality Disorder, or BPD, is one of the most stigmatised condition there is.
+Positive Traits of BPD do exist.
+This may be a surprise to many, but BPD as a diagnosis has been far too misunderstood and stigmatised.
+Borderline Personality Disorder, or BPD, is one of the most stigmatised conditions there is.
 Having ‘symptoms’ of BPD, such as emotional outbursts or suicidal thoughts, can be extremely painful, but it does not take over your entire identity.
 This article addresses some of the positive aspects of BPD.
-Unfortunately, majority of the research literature and internet resources focus on the negative aspects of BPD, often forgetting that behind the symptoms is a whole person.
+Unfortunately, the majority of the research literature and internet resources focus on the negative aspects of BPD, often forgetting that behind the symptoms is a whole person.

 BPD is the target of more than its fair share of stigma, by mental health practitioners, the media and the general public.
 Many resources on the internet focus on the negative aspects of BPD, perpetuating the misjudgment around it.
-When people focus solely on the negatives symptoms, they forget about the person behind the label.
+When people focus solely on the negatives symptoms, they forget about the person behind the label, and the positive traits of BPD.

 Many people with BPD are deep thinkers, intuitive feelers, and many are intellectually gifted.
 Contrary to popular belief, most BPD sufferers are highly introspective and self-aware.
 With a process of healing and transformations, they are the most empathic leaders and visionaries.